A Message From the Director

 This program has been carefully designed to provide you a strong foundation in the science of rehabilitation and recovery.
 You will study core coursework in rehabilitation theory, learn how to ask questions important to human health and design experiments to effectively answer those questions.
 This foundation prepares you for a career in rehabilitation science and after graduation you might go on to an academic career or take an industry job.

 During your time in our program you will have access to world-class rehabilitation science researchers, a wide variety of seminars, and coursework that can be tailored to your specific interests.
-The program features two general tracks: Disability Science and Movement Science.
+The program features three general tracks: Disability Science, Movement Science, and Bulbar Science.
 As you browse this website you can review an example of coursework associated with each track.

 A major strength of our program is the diversity of student interests and work.
 Indeed, our students are conducting research that spans the full spectrum of rehabilitation science.
 Current thesis projects range from studies of the molecular mechanisms of muscle atrophy during cancer to biomechanical assessments of walking following stroke to factors limiting the participation in school activities in boys with muscular dystrophy.
 On this website, you can read short descriptions of the research projects being undertaken by our current students and read their papers.